Constitution and Bylaws

 SECTION 2.
 The Governor shall be Chairman of the Board of Assistants.

 SECTION 3.
-The Secretary shall record the minutes of all meetings and have them available for Board use.
+The Secretary shall record the minutes of all meetings and have them available for the Board of Assistants.

 SECTION 4.
-The Board shall appoint the delegates and alternates to the General Society meetings.
+The Board of Assistants shall appoint the delegates and alternates to the General Society meetings.

 SECTION 5.
 The Governor and Board of Assistants shall appoint committees and fill vacancies occurring on committees.
 Each standing committee shall consist of three or five members.

 SECTION 6.
-Each committee shall report, through its chairman, at each regular meeting of the Board.
-No committee shall be dissolved until the debts, legally contracted by it, are paid and reported to the board.
+Each committee shall report, through its chairman, at each regular meeting of the Board of Assistants.
+No committee shall be dissolved until the debts, legally contracted by it, are paid and reported to the Board of Assistants.

 The title of Governor shall not be used in designating any official of the Colony.